Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

   ![](/assets/img/docs/nextjs/troubleshooting/graphiql-error1.png)

-  You will encounter this problem when the data in localStorage cannot be restored.
+  You will encounter this problem when the application can not restore the data in `localStorage`.
 For example, if you tried to open a URL with an embedded query and the query was invalid.

   To solve the problem, you must: